-With our discovery tool Multi-Search, patrons can search the catalog, databases and online books & journals at the same time.
-Off-Campus access to databases is available with their McMurry email login and password.
+With the Multi-Search database, patrons can search the catalog, databases, and online books and journals at the same time.
+Off-Campus access to databases is available using a McMurry email login and password.
 The Learning Commons encompasses a student computing area, a Periodicals reading area, the Academic Enrichment Center (AEC), and a Communication Production Studio.
 The Library's media collection of DVD's, VHS and music CD's, digital cameras and digital video cameras is located in L116 behind the Circulation Desk.
-For classroom technology issues call the helpdesk at extension 4900.

-The Library has WiFi access throughout the building and The Brew a coffee shop in the lobby.
-Two classrooms, the Wylie Seminar Room (WSR) and Library 201, are located on the 2nd floor.
+The Library has WiFi access throughout the building and The Brew, a coffee shop in the lobby.
+Two classrooms, L201 and L202, are located on the second floor.